guardian/service-catalogue/packages/cloudquery/README.md

 ## Running

-1. Put your GitHub PAT and Snyk tokens in the `.env.local` file at the repo root.
-It is ignored by git so is safe to edit for local development (n.b. do not put them in the `.env` file, as you will probably commit a secret by accident).
+1. Put your GitHub PAT and Snyk token in the `.env` file at `~/.gu/service_catalogue/secrets/.env`(n.b.
+DO NOT put them in the repo `.env` file, as you will probably commit a secret by accident).
 2. Start Docker
 3. Run: